Trip Facts

 Upper Mustang Trek: A Journey Through the Forbidden Kingdom

 The Upper Mustang Trek reveals one of Nepal’s most extraordinary and untouched landscapes.
-Once the hidden Kingdom of Lo, this remote region features vast high-altitude deserts, deep canyons, ancient rock formations, and authentic Tibetan-style villages.
+Once known as the hidden Kingdom of Lo, this remote region showcases vast high-altitude deserts, deep canyons, ancient rock formations, and authentic Tibetan-style villages.

-In the early days, trekkers relied on fully supported camping expeditions, as permanent lodges were not allowed.
-Local communities contributed by offering flat camping grounds and horse rentals for short trips around Lo Manthang.
+In the early days, trekkers relied on fully supported camping expeditions because permanent lodges were not allowed.
+Local communities supported these journeys by providing camping grounds and offering horses for short trips around Lo Manthang.

-The Kingdom of Lo, founded in the 14th century by Ame Pal, was ruled by his descendants for 25 generations.
-Although Nepal abolished its monarchy in 2008, the last king, Jigme Dorje Palbar Bista, remained a respected spiritual leader until his death in 2016.
+Ame Pal founded the Kingdom of Lo in the 14th century, and his descendants ruled it for 25 generations.
+Although Nepal abolished its monarchy in 2008, the last king, Jigme Dorje Palbar Bista, continued to serve as a respected spiritual leader until his death in 2016.

-Today, Upper Mustang remains a restricted zone.
-Trekkers must obtain a special permit to enter.
+Today, Upper Mustang remains a restricted area, and trekkers must obtain a special permit to enter.

-Along the trekking route, locally owned teahouses and family-run lodges welcome visitors.
-They provide comfort and authentic cultural experiences.
-At the same time, the region retains its spiritual essence, dramatic high-altitude desert landscapes, and rich Tibetan Buddhist heritage.
+Along the trail, locally owned teahouses and family-run lodges welcome visitors with warmth and hospitality.
+They provide comfort while preserving authentic cultural experiences.
+Despite gradual development, the region still retains its spiritual essence, dramatic desert landscapes, and deep-rooted Tibetan Buddhist heritage.

-As you trek through the high-altitude, arid terrain of red cliffs, wind-carved canyons, and surreal rock formations, you’ll feel transported to another world.
-The Upper Mustang Trek trail passes ancient villages like Chhusang, Chele, Syangbochen, Ghami, Dhakmar, and Charang, each preserving centuries-old architecture and authentic Mustangi traditions.
+As you trek through this high-altitude, arid terrain, you will pass red cliffs, wind-carved canyons, and surreal rock formations that feel almost otherworldly.
+The trail leads through ancient villages such as Chhusang, Chele, Syangbochen, Ghami, Dhakmar, and Charang, where locals continue to preserve centuries-old architecture and traditions.

-The highlight of the Upper Mustang Trek is Lo Manthang, a walled city with narrow, whitewashed streets.
-It is home to ancient monasteries, including Namgyal Gompa, and the historic King’s Palace.
-The city remains a rare stronghold of Tibetan Buddhist culture outside Tibet.
+The journey’s highlight is Lo Manthang, a historic walled city with narrow, whitewashed streets.
+The city is home to ancient monasteries, including Namgyal Gompa, as well as the former King’s Palace.
+It remains one of the last strongholds of Tibetan Buddhist culture outside Tibet.

-Plan your Upper Mustang Trek for mid-May to catch the vibrant Tiji Festival.
-During this three-day celebration, locals perform masked dances and conduct sacred rituals that honor the triumph of good over evil.
+Plan your trek for mid-May to experience the vibrant Tiji Festival.
+During this three-day celebration, locals perform masked dances and sacred rituals that symbolize the victory of good over evil.

-Beyond its heritage, the trek rewards you with stunning Himalayan views of Annapurna, Dhaulagiri, Nilgiri, and Tilicho Peak.
-Crossing Nyi La Pass (3,990 m) offers one of the best vantage points to enjoy the region’s untouched beauty.
+Beyond its rich culture, the trek rewards you with stunning Himalayan views of Annapurna, Dhaulagiri, Nilgiri, and Tilicho Peak.
+Crossing Nyi La Pass (3,990 m) offers one of the best vantage points to take in the region’s raw and untouched beauty.

 Why Choose Upper Mustang Trek with Nepal Sanctuary Treks?

 As a Travelife Certified company, we are dedicated to promoting sustainable and eco-friendly travel.
-When you choose our Upper Mustang Trek , you support local communities and help minimize environmental impacts, making responsible tourism a key part of your adventure.
-Your safety, comfort, and unforgettable experience are our top priorities.
+When you choose our Upper Mustang Trek , you support local communities and help minimize environmental impact, making responsible tourism a key part of your adventure.

 Contact us today to plan your tailored Upper Mustang Trek.